How to decide on a counselor

 The decision to begin counseling is an important one.
 You want to choose a therapist who has the right kind of experience and with whom you feel comfortable.
 Sometimes it helps to call and have a conversation by phone before deciding if any counselor is the right fit for you.
 You also may want to make your decision based on the therapist's experience.

 A counselor is not a doctor and cannot provide medications.
-For a specialist in psychiatric disorders requiring medications, you must contact a psychiatrist.
+For a specialist in psychiatric disorders requiring medications, you must contact a psychiatrist or a psychiatric nurse practitioner.

 You may want to call your insurance company to see if the counselor is a provider in your network.